CognitiveScale/cortex-python/migration.md

 Also, you can use the `action` in the builder class inside client class to build your actions.
 (Can be used only when optional dependency of builders is installed)

 4. `SecretsClient` has been deprecated.
-There is no equivalent replacement functionality in the python library, but you can manage secrets through the Cortex Vault in the Cortex Console.
+There is no equivalent replacement functionality in the python library, but you can manage secrets through the Cortex Vault in the Cortex Console or via the CLI `cortex variables [command] [options]`.

 5. `Message.with_payload()` has been removed.
 This method was previously deprecated in `cortex-client` v5.5.4.
 Instead use the `Client.message()` method: